divyanshu-rawat/A-Jquery-Rating-Widget/README.md

 Final feature to my rating widget,the ability to send the rating to a service.
 The service has already been created.
 The service will act as a simple echo service, taking the rating you submit inside a JSON object, and then sending back a JSON containing a message

+How To Use:-
+Just Download and Launch in any Browser of your choice.